Alttag

 • Communal celebration of Christian identity

 The Church constantly draws life from Christ at work in its midst.
 The Church was born from the mission of Jesus Christ and entrusted to the apostles in his death and resurrection.
 Through the gift of the Holy Spirit at , the early Christian community was empowered to continue the saving mission of Christ in the world.
 Enlivened by the Holy Spirit, the community of disciples continues to make Jesus Christ visible in the world today.
 The ongoing work of the Church proclaims Christ, crucified and risen from the dead, as Lord and Saviour of all.
 A sacrament makes present the grace of God it signifies.
 This means that of its very nature, the Church and all that it does in Christ is sacramental, for it makes Christ present and effective in the world.
 The seven sacraments of the Church have their origin in the ministry and paschal mystery of Jesus Christ.
 The sacraments celebrate in symbol and ritual the Christian identity of those who come to Christ in faith.
 In the celebration of each sacrament, the Church, as well as the individual, draws closer to Jesus.
-Under the guidance of the Holy Spirit, the Church works to help humanity to know the love of God as revealed in Jesus, and to experience the life and hope that God offers.
+Under the guidance of the Holy Spirit, the Church works to help humanity know the love of God as revealed in Jesus, and to experience the life and hope that God offers.

 Catholics believe that the celebrates, in symbol and ritual, Christ’s saving presence for those who respond in faith.

-Therefore we teach the story of the Catholic Church and the meaning, symbolism, richness and rituals of Sacramental celebrations.
+Therefore, we teach the story of the Catholic Church and the meaning, symbolism, richness, and rituals of Sacramental celebrations.

 Christian Life and Catholic Social Teaching Strand